Yuya-Hikima/Yuya-Hikima.github.io/_pages/about.md

   - /about.html
 ---

 My name is Yuya Hikima.
-I work for NTT Corporation and am a Ph.D. student at the University of Tokyo.
+I work for NTT Corporation and am a Ph.D. student at The University of Tokyo.
 My interests are optimization and its applications (pricing, transportation).

 ## News